 When a project to replace the old courthouse was first planned, redevelopment in the city's Civic Center near the old courthouse made a replacement courthouse a good candidate for Performance-Based Infrastructure (PBI), an innovative delivery method that involves engaging a private team to finance, design, build, operate and maintain the court building.

 The new courthouse is located on a site of six acres northwest of the existing courthouse, bounded by West Broadway, Maine Avenue, West 3rd Street, and Magnolia Avenue.
-The AOC acquired the site from the Long Beach Redevelopment Agency in exchange for the existing courthouse and its land.
+The Judicial Council acquired the site from the Long Beach Redevelopment Agency in exchange for the existing courthouse and its land.